cgenardini/se_project_aroundtheus/README.md

 - Delete and like buttons added to each individual card at the time of creation
 - All modal have a smooth transition in and out
 - Image modal is opened with user clicks on card images.
 Image title is displayed below image modal
+- custom form validation message display withing browser default message
+- Buttons active of when all for inputs are valid.

 **Updates**

-- User need a way to change profile picture.
+- User need a way to change profile picture
+- New data saved to server

 **Live**